Winemaker extraordinaire Celia Welch

-Winemaker extrodainre Celia Welch can be found on any list of Napa Valley’s top winemakers.
+Celia Welch is found on any list of Napa Valley’s top winemakers.
 Her resume includes some of the most iconic names in the industry: Scarecrow (voted #1 wine in the world), Staglin, Kelly Fleming, Keever Vineyards, Hollywood and Vine, and her own small label, Corra.
-Welch specializes in consulting for ultra-premium wineries; she’s respected for her attention to detail and uncompromising standards.
+Welch specializes in consulting for ultra-premium wineries.
+She’s respected for her attention to detail and uncompromising standards.

 These days Welch concentrates her talents on Yount Ridge Cellars.
 It’s a relatively new label, and its wines all emanate from a vineyard that lies at Napa Valley’s mid-point in Oakville, adjacent to Cardinale and across Highway 29 from Far Niente – a coveted spot that stretches from the highway to the Napa River.
 Yount Ridge’s 25 acres of organically farmed vineyards produce Sauvignon Blanc, Cabernet Sauvignon, Malbec, Merlot and a small amount of Petit Verdot.